Entropy non-conservation and boundary conditions for Hamiltonian dynamical systems: Interpreting nonconserving States

 The Wigner distribution evolution is described by the Moyal bracket \citep{Bondar2013a}:

-When the system Hamiltonian is at most quadratic in both the $p$ and $q$ coordinates (as is the case for the example Hamiltonians studied in section IV), the Moyal bracket is simplified, and the Wigner distribution is evolved by the Poisson bracket \citep{Case2008}, in the same way as Eq.(\ref{eq:Liouvilleevolution}):
+When the system Hamiltonian is at most quadratic in both the $p$ and $q$ coordinates (as is the case for the example Hamiltonians studied in Sec.
+IV), the Moyal bracket is simplified, and the Wigner distribution is evolved by the Poisson bracket \citep{Case2008}, in the same way as Eq. (\ref{eq:Liouvilleevolution}):

-Remarkably, in this case, the quantum Wigner distribution, classical probability distribution, and classical wavefunction \emph{all }share the same equation of motion.
-In this scenario, provided that states obey the uncertainty principle, quantum and classical systems are distinguished purely by the restrictions placed on them by their boundary conditions.
+Remarkably, in this case, the quantum Wigner distribution, classical probability distribution, and classical wave function \emph{all }share the same equation of motion.
+In this scenario, quantum and classical systems are distinguished purely by the restrictions placed on them by their boundary conditions.

-For a quantum state described by $W\left(q,p\right)$ and initially confined to region I, tunnelling can occur and at later times the Wigner distribution may be non-zero in the classically forbidden region II.
-The distribution over the whole space is described piecewise